Resources and Support

 The Office of Graduate Studies

-The Office of Graduate Studies is a department solely devoted to the provision of support and the delivery of quality programs and services to our research higher degree candidates.
+The Office of Graduate Studies is a department solely devoted to the provision of support and the delivery of quality programs and services to our research degree candidates.

 - International Meet and Greets

 In addition the Office of Graduate Studies administers research scholarships including: